When to apply | Immediately after arriving in British Columbia |

 As of October 2022, you can register for the BC Fair PharmaCare plan at the same time you apply for MSP.
 It is also possible to register for Fair PharmaCare separately.

 You need to provide a Social Insurance Number (SIN) to apply.
-If you don’t have a SIN yet, consider applying for MSP separately as soon as you arrive in BC, and then register for PharmaCare once you have your SIN.
+If you don’t have a SIN yet, consider applying for MSP separately as soon as you arrive in BC, and then register for Fair PharmaCare once you have your SIN.

 If you are a Canadian citizen or permanent resident who has resided in Canada for at least the past 12 months, you might also be eligible for supplementary benefits.